Battle of São Mamede: History

-Henry died in 1112, and his wife Queen Theresa (Regina Tarasia, as she addressed herself) became the countess of Portugal.
-Her sister Queen Urraca became Queen of León after her father's, Alfonso VI of Leon, death.
-Like her husband, Theresa was also ambitious and wished for independence from Leon, and particularly her sister.
-In an attempt to maintain the autonomy of her county, at different times she allied herself to her sister's enemies or with her sister, whichever was most propitious at the time.
+Henry died in 1112, and his wife Theresa became the regent of Portugal.
+Her sister Urraca became Queen of León after the death of her father, Alfonso VI of Leon.
+Like her husband, Theresa was ambitious and also wished for independence from Leon, and particularly from her sister.
+In an attempt to increase her autonomy and power, at different times she allied herself to her sister's enemies or with her sister, whichever was most propitious at the time.
+After the siege of Coimbra in 1117, Theresa began signing as "queen".
+This was meant to reinforce her own position and counter the authority of her sister Urraca.
+Though the validity of her claim was never definitively established, it was also never definitively refuted either.
+Yet Theresa could only rely on disunity within León to maintain it.